CCS-Lab/project_model_based_fmri/docs/source/index.rst

 - Model-based MVPA is flexible as it allows various MVPA models plugged in.
 - Model-based MVPA is free of analytic hierarchy (e.g. first-level anal. or second-level anal.).

-The package provides previous GLM approach as well.
+The package provides GLM approach as well.

 Examples
 --------